mfisher911/oscar-noms/README.md

     Lead Actress
     Sally Hawkins, The Shape of Water
-    Frances McDormand, "Three Billboards Outside Ebbing, Missouri"
+    Frances McDormand, "Three Billboards Outside Ebbing, Missouri" ...

+    Original Song
+    "I Can't Let You Throw Yourself Away", Toy Story 4 "(I'm Gonna) Love Me Again", Rocketman

+Note that "Original Song" is a magic phrase so that the song title is included appropriately.

 The output file should work nicely for `convert.py`.